 My Work Story

-In 1997 I graduated from the University of Wisconsin-Madison with my Bachelor of Science in Chemical Engineering, packed my few belongings in a Ryder truck, and drove south.
-Driving all day listening to the FM radio, I noticed dark storm clouds in the distance but didn’t think much of it because there were no warnings on the radio.
+In 1997 I graduated from the University of Wisconsin-Madison with my Bachelor of Science in Chemical Engineering, packed my few belongings in a Ryder truck, and drove south to Austin, Texas where I started my professional career.

 - Silver Award – Quality & Reliability, Jan 2013, Samsung System LSI Business